1bcrona/EventStore.PoC/README.md

 ## How it works

-These two operations are handled separately on the API.
-"Command" operations generates operation-related event and writes to "Event Store" database.
+These two operations are handled separately on the API. **Command** operations generates operation-related event and writes to **Event Store** database.
-After this process, there is a Background Service that listens to the events in the "Event Store".
-This service creates Projections over events and writes these projections to the "Event Store" database.
+After this process, there is a **Background Service** that listens to the events in the "Event Store".
+This service creates **Projections** over events and writes these projections to the **Event Store** database.
 "Query" operations are processed by querying through these prepared projections.